wmde/fundraising-browsertests/README.md

     bundle install

-You have to have [geckodriver installed](https://stackoverflow.com/questions/40669953/watir-unable-to-find-mozilla-geckodriver) for the tests to be able to interact with your browser.
+You have to have [geckodriver installed](https://stackoverflow.com/questions/40669953/watir-unable-to-find-mozilla-geckodriver)
+(1.15 or later for modern browsers) for the tests to be able to interact with your browser.

 ## Configuration